Rotational Internship Program

 Intern candidates who receive fiscal sponsorship from another institution or who are enrolled in an accredited internship program for academic credit are eligible to receive a travel stipend during their internship.

 Intern applicants must fill out and return to The Drawing Center an application form with their resume.
-Intern applicants may obtain an application form by downloading the file below, by calling The Drawing Center at 212-219-2166 x 205, or by emailing firstname.lastname@example.org
+Intern applicants may obtain an application form by downloading the file above, by calling The Drawing Center at 212-219-2166 x 205, or by emailing firstname.lastname@example.org